timfulmer/bigdatahowto/RUNTIME.md

 And we have our baselines for initial system performance.
 We're not exploring concurrency here, since the defaults we've built up so far do not support it.
-Before doing that, it might be time to drill down on authentication and authorization.
+Before building upon our defaults, it might be time to drill down on authentication and authorization.